fstark/blog/content/blog/portal/portal.md

 Btw, CCMC means "Compagnie des centres mécano-comptables"

-1294 salaries, renamed CCMX, bought by Cegid in 2004 when there were
+1294 salaries, renamed CCMC, bought by Cegid in 2004 when there were